YottaDB/YDBDoc/ProgGuide/opdebug.rst

 You can also begin a debugging session by pressing <CTRL-C> after running an M application at the shell.
 To invoke Direct Mode by pressing <CTRL-C>, process must have the Principal Device in the CENABLE state and not have the device set to CTRAP=$C(3).

 When YottaDB receives a <CTRL-C> command from the principal device, it invokes Direct Mode at the next opportunity, (usually at a point corresponding to the beginning of the next source line).
 YottaDB can also interrupt at a FOR loop iteration or during a command of indeterminate duration such as LOCK, OPEN or READ.
 The YottaDB USE command enables/disables the <CTRL-C> interrupt with the [NO]CENABLE deviceparameter.
 By default, YottaDB starts <CTRL-C> enabled.
-The default setting for <CTRL-C> is controlled by $gtm_nocenable which controls whether <CTRL-C> is enabled at process startup.
-If $gtm_nocenable has a value of 1, "TRUE" or "YES" (case-insensitive), and the process principal device is a terminal, $PRINCIPAL is initialized to a NOCENABLE state where the process does not recognize <CTRL-C> as a signal to enter direct mode.
-No value, or other values of $gtm_nocenable initialize $PRINCIPAL with the CENABLE state.
+The default setting for <CTRL-C> is controlled by $ydb_nocenable which controls whether <CTRL-C> is enabled at process startup.
+If $ydb_nocenable has a value of 1, "TRUE" or "YES" (case-insensitive), and the process principal device is a terminal, $PRINCIPAL is initialized to a NOCENABLE state where the process does not recognize <CTRL-C> as a signal to enter direct mode.
+No value, or other values of $ydb_nocenable initialize $PRINCIPAL with the CENABLE state.
 The [NO]CENABLE deviceparameter on a USE command can still control this characteristic from within the process.

 YottaDB displays the YDB> prompt on the principal device.
 Direct Mode accepts commands from, and reports errors to, the principal device.
 YottaDB uses the current device for all other I/O. If the current device does not match the principal device when YottaDB enters Direct Mode, YottaDB issues a warning message on the principal device.
 A USE command changes the current device.
 For more information on the USE command, see `Chapter 9: “Input/Output Processing” <https://docs.yottadb.com/ProgrammersGuide/ioproc.html>`_.